Roger D. Carstens: Myanmar

-In 2021, Carstens assisted in the release of American journalist Danny Fenster along with former Governor Bill Richardson.
+In 2021, Carstens, along with former New Mexico governor Bill Richardson, assisted in the release of American journalist Danny Fenster.
 Carstens appeared on 60 Minutes to discuss his involvement in the case.

 Nigeria

 Carstens assisted in the 2020 Nigeria hostage rescue mission of Philip Walton.
-Walton had been kidnapped from his home in Southern Niger by armed group and taken to Nigeria.
+Walton had been kidnapped from his home in Southern Niger by an armed group and taken to Nigeria.

 Russia

 In April 2022, Carstens negotiated the release of Trevor Reed as part of a prisoner exchange for Konstantin Yaroshenko, a Russian pilot convicted of drug smuggling.
 President Biden praised Carstens for his work to secure the release of Reed.
-He has worked to secure the release of Paul Whelan (security director) and Brittney Griner.
+He has also worked to secure the release of Paul Whelan and WNBA star Brittney Griner.
+He was involved in the negotiations and coordination that resulted in the 2024 prisoner swap between Russia and the United States.

 Syria

-Carstens travelled to Syria during the Presidency of Donald Trump to try to negotiate for the release of Austin Tice and Majd Kamalmaz.
-The Syrian government continues to deny holding Tice.
+Carstens travelled to Syria during the first presidency of Donald Trump to try to negotiate for the release of Austin Tice and Majd Kamalmaz.
+The Assad regime denied holding Tice.
+In an interview with CBS News in Amman, following the fall of the Assad regime, he called Bashar al-Assad's secret jails "horrifying and disturbing, yet in a way fascinating."

 Venezuela

 Carstens has helped negotiate the release of nine Americans from Venezuela during his time as the head of hostage affairs.
 In March 2022, he negotiated the release of Gustavo Cárdenas, a member of the Citgo Six and also American Jorge Alberto Fernández.
 In October 2022, Carstens negotiated a prisoner exchange that resulted in the release of seven Americans, including the remaining five of the Citgo Six, Matthew John Heath, and Osman Khan.
+Carstens also helped negotiate the release of ten additional Americans in December 2023.

 Media Projects

-Carstens appeared in "The Project," a documentary film that documents Carstens works a contracted military advisor to support the Somali people in their efforts to combat the rise of piracy off the coast of Somalia.
-Carstens was featured in NBC's "The Wanted," as an expert in counterterrorism.
+Carstens appeared in The Project, a documentary film that documents Carstens's works as a contracted military advisor to support the Somali people in their efforts to combat the rise of piracy off the coast of Somalia.
+Carstens was featured in NBC's The Wanted as an expert in counterterrorism.